Botanical Ingredient

 Did You Know

-Galangal was known in medieval Europe as 'spice of the Orient' and was prescribed by Hildegard von Bingen in the 12th century as a heart tonic and warming remedy — centuries before its active compounds were identified by modern science.
+Galangal was known in medieval Europe as 'spice of the Orient' and was valued by Hildegard von Bingen in the 12th century as a warming botanical — centuries before its compounds were identified by modern science.

 Our Sourcing